davewragg/davewragg.github.io/_posts/2020-02-20-whats-it-all-about-then.md

 ---
 layout: post
-title: 'What''s it all about, then?'
+title: What's it all about, then?
 excerpt: On the nature and un-nature of the Black Hawks
 date: 2020-02-20T19:44:58.118Z
 image: /images/uploads/cropped-cover.jpg